HR Trend Report: What to Expect in 2021

 According to an HR Trends report from Prowell, the world-renowned methodology for assessing employee wellbeing, there are 7 key components of employee wellness which fall into three domains: mental health, physical health, and social wellbeing.
 Now, more than ever, mental health is being given more importance because of the impact of isolation and the uncertainty of the COVID 19 pandemic.

-With the shift to even more remote work this year, it is especially important for organisations to introduce well-being programs that address all the different domains of well-being to ensure workers feel taken care of and help retain employees.
-Examples include practical scheduling allowing employees a healthy work-life balance, gym memberships, engagement activities for socialisation among team members, and (online) mental health programs, webinars, and counseling services.
+With the shift to even more remote work this year, it is especially important for organizations to introduce well-being programs that address all the different domains of well-being to ensure workers feel taken care of and help retain employees.
+Examples include practical scheduling allowing employees a healthy work-life balance, gym memberships, engagement activities for socialization among team members, and (online) mental health programs, webinars, and counseling services.

 Employee experience, one of the hottest HR trends and workplace topics in the world, is sometimes confused with well-being, but these are very separate concepts.
 Although employee experience directly influences what employees feel, it isn't necessarily driven by employees' feelings.

-Employee Experience, often referred to as EX, can be defined as ‘companies and their people working together to create personalised, authentic experiences that ignite passion and tap into purpose to strengthen individual, team, and company performance' .
+Employee Experience, often referred to as EX, can be defined as ‘companies and their people working together to create personalized, authentic experiences that ignite passion and tap into purpose to strengthen individual, team, and company performance' .

-Organisations have control over their employee experience and are responsible for it.
+Organizations have control over their employee experience and are responsible for it.
 A good employee experience is essential for employees, employers, and the brand to compete effectively.
 Cultivating a good employee experience requires a human-centric approach.
 This approach will allow business leaders to grasp an employee's needs and desires to feel heard and valued.
 If HR leaders understand their employees better they will be better equipped to create employee experience strategies.

 To create a positive experience for their workforce, leaders must provide them with positive touchpoints throughout their employment lifecycle.
 Examples of effective EX are: creating a culture of collaboration, improving the onboarding process, conducting regular engagement surveys, providing easy access to company information, and making employees feel like they belong, to name a few.